Twin Cities Marathon: History

 In 1982, organizers from the St. Paul and City of Lakes marathons combined efforts to establish the Twin Cities Marathon.
 Jack Moran, president of the Minnesota Distance Running Association in 1981, realized that a marathon which connected Minneapolis to St. Paul, combining the spectacular autumn beauty of both cities, would be greater attraction than two competing marathons on either side of the Mississippi River.
 In August 1981, Moran proposed a marathon in Minneapolis and Saint Paul with a budget of $250,000 to the Minnesota Distance Running Association board.
 The board initially balked, prompting Moran to tender his letter of resignation to the MDRA.
 The MDRA board reconsidered and provided Moran the go-ahead to put on the 1982 marathon with a budget of $100,000.
 Dain Bosworth provided by $5,000 of seed funding, which allowed entry forms to be printed.
 WCCO provided publicity, which Moran credited with bringing on Pillsbury as a corporate sponsor.
 The race originally started at the last "r" on the Pillsbury Center building (now US Bank Plaza).
 Bill Spoor, chairman of Pillsbury, fired the starter pistol for the inaugural Twin Cities Marathon.

 The inaugural Twin Cities Marathon attracted 4,563 entrants, which established an entry record for a first-time race in the United States and was watched by an estimated 100,000 spectators.
 Garry Bjorklund was registered but decided not to run due to a sore leg; likewise, Inge Simonsen dropped out of the race at mile 12.
 It originally finished at Town Square in Saint Paul.

 In 1986, Pillsbury announced a five year commitment to increase cash prizes from $160,000 to $300,000 per year.
-Fred Lebow, director of the New York City Marathon, said this made the Twin Cities Marathon "perhaps the premier marathon for the fall."

 In 1987, Saint Paul Mayor George Latimer wore a tam o'shanter and awarded laurels to winners at the finish line.
 In addition, Saint Paul City Council member James Scheibel ran the 1987 Twin Cities Marathon in 2 hours and 45 minutes.
 Scheibel returned to run the 1989 and 1990 Twin Cities Marathons with a time of 3:19 and 2:57 respectively.

 In 1990, the starting line for the Twin Cities Marathon moved from Pillsbury Center to the Metrodome.
 The main reason for the change was the loss of Pillsbury as a sponsor, but a secondary reason was to comply with The Athletic Congress rules concerning marathon courses.

 Also in 1990, Bruce Mortenson, the vice president for runner recruitment, sought to recruit more international talent to compete at the Twin Cities Marathon.
 This included athletes such as Jon Solly from the UK, Kjell-Erik Ståhl from Sweden, and Mario Cuevas from Mexico.
 Dave Long from the UK and Eddy Hellebuyck from Belgium were also slated to run by dropped out due to injury and fatigue respectively.
 Maurilio Castillo from Mexico won the 1990 Twin Cities Marathon.